Finding missing or moved photos

 badge

-on the top right corner ñ what does this mean and how do I remove it?
+on the top right corner – what does this mean and how do I remove it?

-photo that Adobe Lightroom can no longer access; probably because
+photo that Lightroom can no longer access.
+This is probably because

-it has been moved using one of the operating system tools such as
+it has been moved outside of Lightroom using one of the operating system tools such as

-drag/drop or possibly the Move command.
-This may be have been a
+drag/drop or possibly even the Move command.
+Alternatively, it may be have been as

-So, what's the long answer and how do I find these
+So, what's the long answer, and more importantly - how do I find these

 photos and folders?